espressif/esp-idf-diag/esp_idf_diag/data/recipes/README.md

     directory, which is moved to its final destination once the report is successfully completed.

+* PORT

+    Device serial port.
+This variable might not be set if the serial port is not available.
+Use this in conjunction with setting `port: True` in step.

 ## Recipe

 * description: string (required)